 When you use some of the best smart lights, they are easy to set up and use and the most fun way to start building out your smart home network.
-Multiple brands like Philips Hue and Sengled offer complete collections of smart lighting solutions connected by a hub and work well with Google Assistant.
+Multiple brands, like Philips Hue, Govee, Nanoleaf, and more, offer complete collections of smart lighting solutions that work very well with Google Assistant.

 Home automation is an extensive category that includes things like Wi-Fi-connected plugs, thermostats, utility sensors, and much more.
 We've highlighted some of our favorite systems to get your home running on all cylinders.
 All of these products work with Google Assistant for voice controls.

 There are a ton of smart thermostats on the market, but if you are looking for a Nest alternative that works with Google Assistant, and after reviewing the ecobee Smart Thermostat Premium — it's clear this is worth a look.
 This model includes a smart sensor to monitor spaces away from the thermostat itself, which can help regulate your home's temperature more efficiently.
 The large display makes using the improved interface a breeze.
 Plus, it can even monitor the air quality in your home.

 This smart plug, available in a two-pack, is handy because its design saves room for another plug above or below it (depending on which you plug it into).
 It's great for using Google Assistant to turn off a pair of lamps at a time.
 Best of all, it's literally plug and play, with no hub required.

-This smart home garage hub from Chamberlain brings the ability to control most garage door openers with Google Assistant or your smartphone.
+This smart home garage hub from AGSHOME brings the ability to control most garage door openers with Google Assistant or your smartphone.
 The system can also send you real-time alerts, create schedules, and allow you to check the status of your garage door from anywhere.
 All without a separate hub to connect the device to, making for an easy install and setup.

 This connected coffee maker can be controlled by your phone or by your voice through Google Assistant.
-You can program it to brew at specified times, or, if everything is set, you could say, "Hey Google, brew coffee."
+You can program it to brew at specified times, or if everything is set, you could say, "Hey Google, brew coffee."
 You can even ask Google Assistant to change the brew strength and turn on/off your coffee maker.
 It's also eco-friendly as it comes with a reusable filter.

-Haiku smart fans work with Google Assistant to ensure that you save as much energy as possible while keeping your rooms cool and the air moving.
+SMAAIR smart fans work with Google Assistant to ensure that you save as much energy as possible while keeping your rooms cool and the air moving.
 These smart fans can even be adjusted during the winter to push warm air down, making life easier for the heating system in your home and keeping you warmer.

 One of the fastest-growing categories for smart home devices is in the security space.
 Keeping tabs on who's coming and going near your residence is essential.
 Smart home devices can protect points of entry by coordinating lighting, while indoor and outdoor smart cameras and alarm systems monitor all areas of your home.
 It's where Google Assistant excels.
 So here are some of our top-recommended security devices that work security magic with Google Assistant.